CivicActions/ssp-toolkit/docs/controls/RA.md

 #### LINCS specific control or LINCS Responsibility

-Risk assessments are conducted annually or whenever there are significant changes to the information system or environment of operation (including the identification of new threats and vulnerabilities), or other conditions that may impact the security state of the system, as defined in NIST Special Publication 800-37 Revision 1, Appendix F.
+Risk assessments are conducted annually or whenever there are significant changes to the information system or environment of operation (including the identification of new threats and vulnerabilities), or other conditions that may impact the security state of the system, as defined in NIST Special Publication 800-37 Revision 1.

 A significant change includes: